rowan01g/Fission-for-Answers/README.md

 ## Bugs:
 Due to time contraints in this project, the deployed site matched the MVP.
 However, there were some minor bugs which should be ammended with an update.
 - The colour contrast between the chosen purple and dark grey do not meet accessibility requirements.
+- Further labels, and more HTML semantics to make the webpage more accessible.
+- Directional elements e.g., forward and backward buttons on the answers etc.

 # Design

 ### Colour scheme